python/exceptiongroups/except_star.md

   # handle
 ```

-is the old and familiar `try..except`, we don't need to change it.
+is a regular `try..except` block to be used for reacting to
+*operation exceptions*.
 And:

 ```python
 try: